Hi, I’m Sara

 Fast forward a few years, I went off to college, and moved to cities with increasingly far worse light pollution compared to home.
 Then one day in Austin in 2015, having after work drinks and dinner at Contigo with some girlfriends I worked with at Dell, they proposed the idea of taking a road trip to Marfa.
 I had been living in Texas for nearly a decade, and had heard of Marfa, but had never been there or looked into it.

 My pre-trip research piqued my interest in potential stargazing and night photography opportunities in West Texas.
-I didn’t remember much about the night sky by this time, or long exposure photography, but I borrowed my husband’s Canon DSLR and tripod with the intention of shooting some night time landscapes.
+I didn’t remember much about the night sky by this time, or long exposure photography, but I borrowed a Canon DSLR and tripod with the intention of shooting some night time landscapes.

 Image of the night sky with some power lines in the foreground